The English and Australian Cookery Book: Alcoholic drink chapters

 The book contains chapters on liqueurs, beer, wines, drink, bitters, cider and perry, and "magical drinks".
 The liqueurs category begins by stating that parfait amour had gone out of style, and had been replaced by maraschino, "even in preference to curacao."
 He also states that English cherry brandy was a good "jumping powder" before a hunt to help steady one's aim.
-He goes on to warn that "kirschwasser is downright poision", while then listing a recipe for Martinique Noyeau (some brands of Noyeau liqueur have in fact also been found to be poisionous).
+He goes on to warn that "kirschwasser is downright poison", while then listing a recipe for Martinique Noyeau (some brands of Noyeau liqueur have in fact also been found to be poisonous).

 Recipes include one for absinthe, as well as an alcoholic concoction he refers to as Tears of the Widow of Malabar, the ingredients for such calling for 10 pounds of pale brandy, 4 pounds of white sugar, 4 pints of water, 4 drachms powdered cinnamon, and 48 grains each of clove and mace.
 The name is likely a reference to a play from the same era named The Widow of Malabar, by Mariana Starke.

 A Rum Shrub recipe called for almonds, cloves, cassia, and the peel of oranges, "infused in the best rum," with the addition of a thread of ambergris and vanilla.
 "Good shrub is very delicious, and were it fashionable it would obtain rank as a liqueur."